-This course is scheduled to be taught in a traditional teaching format which means we will meet in person M,W&F during our regularly scheduled class times.
-Everyone will be expected to attend classes in person all semester unless 1) you have submitted a SAS letter indicating you are going to be online all semester or 2) you have contacted me to get an excused absence for medical, family emergency or quarantine reasons.
-I will have a Zoom connection open during our class sessions so students with excused absences can attend virtually.
-The link to the Zoom room will be posted under the announcements (and e-mailed to you) in the morning.
-I will have the Zoom room open on my computer and online students will have to opportunity to speak/ask questions during class and chat via the chat box feature.
-Student attending online are expected to be engaged in class discussions!
+This course is scheduled to be taught in a traditional teaching format which means we will meet in person Tue & Thurs during our regularly scheduled class times.
+Everyone will be expected to attend classes in person for attendance credit all semester, unless you have contacted me to get an excused absence for medical, family emergency or quarantine reasons.
+I may have a Zoom connection open during our class sessions so students with excused absences can attend virtually.
+The link to the Zoom room will be available in Canvas.
 If you have any questions or concerns please contact me via e-mail.

 Students are expected to attend every class meeting, arrive on time, and actively participate in class discussions.
 Regular and punctual attendance at all class sessions is the personal responsibility of each student.
-If a student receives more than 4 unexcused absences their final grade will be reduced by 1 letter grade.
+If a student receives more than 3 unexcused absences their final grade will be reduced by 1 letter grade.
 If you wish to have an absence excused, you should contact the professor well before the due date to discuss the possibility of an excused absence.
 Contacting a professor regarding any absence is considered good professional etiquette!